Gustavo2020/the-visual-cortex/docs/DEPLOYMENT.md

 # Production Deployment Guide for The Visual Cortex

+Note: For day-to-day operations of the live deployment at gsx-2.com, see the operational runbook: [docs/RUNBOOK_GSX2.md](RUNBOOK_GSX2.md)

 This guide walks you through deploying The Visual Cortex semantic image search system to a production server with SSL/HTTPS support.

 ## Prerequisites